kmsholcomb/docs-rackspace/doc/style-guide/writing/write-to-the-user.rst

    * - Use
      - Avoid
-   * - To create a server, you specify a name, flavor, and image.
+   * - To create a server, specify a name, flavor, and image. (imperative)

-     - To create a server, specify a name, flavor, and image. (imperative mood)
+       To create a server, you specify a name, flavor, and image.
-   * - Creating a server involves specifying a name, flavor, and image.
+     - Creating a server involves specifying a name, flavor, and image.

-     - To create a server, the user specifies and name, flavor, and image.
+       To create a server, the user specifies and name, flavor, and image.
    * - Click **Yes** to accept the license agreement.
      - The license agreement is accepted when the user clicks **Yes**.
    * - We offer you a comprehensive portfolio of hosting options.